 We have never shrunk back from challenging projects and have made church spaces out of a printing plant, a bakery, and an appliance store to name three.

-We followed a Priest's word from the Lord to "build on top" even when the roof was inadequate structurally.
+We followed a Priest's word from the Lord to "build on top" even when the existing roof was inadequate structurally.
 Using a floor system suspended from a preengineered frame, we achieved his vision of a home for religious workers on top of an existing personal care facility.

 We also were able to use an inverted beam to remove closely-spaced concrete columns for a multi-use chapel space.
 If there is the will, we will find the way!Back to Top